 With Veeam Backup & Replication you can easily back up and restore content of various NAS file shares.
-The solution can be flexibly scaled to reliably protect massive amounts of data, even for the largest of enterprise organizations.

 To protect your NAS file shares, you can use your existing Veeam Backup & Replication infrastructure.
 Just configure the following components:

 For system requirements for NAS backup components, see System Requirements.

 To learn how NAS backup components interact during file share backup, see How File Share Backup Works.

 A file share is a storage device or data source available to multiple hosts through a computer network.

 For supported file shares, see Platform Support.